 - Caroline I. Harris

 - Janet E. Kay

 Information and Departmental Plan of Study

 Students in the Department of Art and Archaeology learn techniques for analyzing and interpreting the visual and material world.
 They also investigate the factors that influence artistic change (e.g., religious beliefs, economic constraints, patronage demands, and technological changes).
 Like any humanist or social scientist, they must evaluate evidence, form hypotheses, test data, and draw conclusions.
-Successful majors master the translation of visual perceptions into linguistic expression, develop visual memory, and make connections with a wide array of historical evidence.
+Successful majors master the translation of visual perceptions into linguistic expression, develop visual memory, and make connections among a wide array of historical evidence.
 Students must have at least a C- average based on courses and independent work in order to graduate from the department.

 Students interested in majoring in the Department of Art and Archaeology must choose one of two tracks, each of which has its own admission prerequisites and curricular requirements.

 No advanced placement credit is granted for the Art History Advanced Placement Examination.

 A sophomore may apply for early concentration through consultation with the director of undergraduate studies.